buildinspace/peru/README.md

 ## Recursion

-If you import a module that has a peru file of its own, peru
-<strike>will automatically</strike> can include that module's imports
-along with it.
-This is similar to how git submodules behave with `git clone --recursive`. (**Note:** This is changing in the next release.
+If you import a module that has a peru file of its own, peru can include that module's imports along with it, similar to how git submodules behave with `git clone --recursive`.
+To enable this, add `recursive: true` in a module's definition.
-Recursive imports will be off by default, and you'll need to add `recursive: true` to your module to enable them.)

 It's also possible to directly import modules that are defined in the `peru.yaml` file of another module.
 If your project defines a module `foo`, and `foo` has a peru file in it that defines a module `bar`, you can use `foo.bar` in your own imports.
-This works even if you never actually import `foo`.
+This works even if you never actually import `foo`, and it does not require setting `recursive: true`.

 ## Configuration